metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 - `limits` (Attributes) LimitSpec is used to limit ingestion and querying rates. (see [below for nested schema](#nestedatt--spec--limits))
 - `management_state` (String) ManagementState defines if the CR should be managed by the operator or not.
 Default is managed.
 - `observability` (Attributes) ObservabilitySpec defines how telemetry data gets handled. (see [below for nested schema](#nestedatt--spec--observability))
-- `replication_factor` (Number) ReplicationFactor is used to define how many component replicas should exist.
+- `replication_factor` (Number) The replication factor is a configuration setting that determines how many ingesters need to acknowledge the data from the distributors before accepting a span.
 - `resources` (Attributes) Resources defines resources configuration. (see [below for nested schema](#nestedatt--spec--resources))
 - `retention` (Attributes) Retention period defined by dataset.
 User can specify how long data should be stored. (see [below for nested schema](#nestedatt--spec--retention))
 - `search` (Attributes) SearchSpec control the configuration for the search capabilities. (see [below for nested schema](#nestedatt--spec--search))